Skip to main content

 Prohibited content that shows up more often than it should:

 • Counterfeit goods or unlicensed branded products.
 GMC suspension for this is immediate and hard to appeal.
+Jewelry brands hit this when authenticity claims (solid 14k, natural gemstone) cannot be verified by GMC - the fix is adding material certification to the product description, not removing the claim.

 • Products that facilitate illegal activity.
 Sometimes legitimate products get caught by keyword matching here - vague product descriptions around knives, chemicals, or regulated electronics.